picandocodigo/List-Category-Posts/README.md

 Please visit the [plugin's page on WordPress.org](http://wordpress.org/extend/plugins/list-category-posts/) to find out more.

-# Want to help with the development?
+# Would you like to help with the development?

 The evolution of this plugin wouldn't be possible without the help of [these awesome contributors](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors).
 Special thanks to [Sophist](https://github.com/Sophist-UK), [bibz](https://github.com/bibz), [vacuus](https://github.com/vacuus), [zymeth25](https://github.com/zymeth25) for their contributions and hard work and [every other person](https://github.com/picandocodigo/List-Category-Posts/graphs/contributors) who's contributed to this plugin:+1: